|St. Thérèse, pray for us!|

 They opened the doors to the operating room and helped me to scoot over to the operating table.
 I don't remember a countdown or a warning that they were knocking me out.
 I just remember waking up in a recovery room bed with a sweet nurse sitting at a computer next to me.
-She said that "your husband is in the waiting room" and that I'd be able to see him soon.
+She said, "Your husband is in the waiting room, and you'll be able to see him soon."
 She wheeled me to a strange room with a reclining chair and gave me a Diet Sierra Mist and some stale graham crackers while she went to get Philip.

 I was still very much out of it, but I was so happy to see him.
-He came in and gave me a hug, and the nurse gave us a few minutes while she got my clothes and our checkout instructions and prescriptions.
+He came in and gave me a hug, and the nurse gave us a few minutes while she got my clothes, our checkout instructions, and my prescriptions for pain medicine.
 Philip helped me back into my clothes while he gave me the report from our OB on how the surgery went.
-My OB had to go in for a delivery or something, so he wasn't able to wait for me to come out of recovery.
+My OB had to leave for a delivery after my D&C, so he wasn't able to wait for me to come out of recovery.
 Philip said that my OB told him the D&C went well, he was able to remove all of the clots and remaining tissue, and that my uterus was able to clamp down to stop the bleeding.
-Everything went as it was supposed to in surgery, and I am supposed to schedule a follow-up exam with my OB in two weeks.
+Everything went as it was supposed to in surgery, and I was to schedule a follow-up exam with him in two weeks.
 We both asked each other how the other person was doing, and I think we knew we weren't ready to really talk yet, so we both said that we were going to be alright.

 The nurse came back shortly thereafter to pass along my prescriptions for pain and nausea as well as all of my post-op instructions: Have someone with you for at least another 24 hours in case you get lightheaded and lose consciousness.
 No driving, no alcohol, no signing documents or making important decisions, no showering for 24 hours, no lifting anything heavier than 10 pounds for 1 week, no sexual intercourse for 2 weeks.
 Rest, wear the compression stockings for another 24 hours, and call if you have any of the terrifying symptoms rattled off to me on a sheet of paper.
 As part of the routine, the nurse gave me a pamphlet on miscarriage with a fake white rose.
 I couldn't help but feel terrible for the sweet nurse as she had to give me the rose and the pamphlet and say that she was very sorry.
 She suggested that Philip pull up the car while she got me a wheelchair and said that we'd meet at the front.

-When we got into the car, we said that we loved each other and that we were going to be alright, but we spent most of the ride in silence, processing everything that we went through in the last 24 hours.
+When Philip and I got into the car, we said that we loved each other and that we were going to be alright, but we spent most of the ride in silence, processing everything that we had gone through in the last 24 hours.
 Philip went in to Walgreen's to get my prescriptions filled.
 It took a little more than half an hour.
 To pass the time, I sent family and friends text message updates to let them know that I had to go to the ER but that I was okay physically after my emergency surgery.

 Last night, Philip and I promised each other that whether we feel like it or not, we'll set aside some time before bed to check in with one another and talk about whatever we're thinking.
 Our thoughts might be incomplete, painful to hear, or slowly choked out between sobs, but we'll need to share them.
 I keep telling Philip that it's okay for us to process things differently and that we were forced to live out that night in the hospital individually, but that we need to share that experience with each other so that we can heal.